corda/corda/docs/source/permissioning.rst

    alias ``cordarootca``

    * This keystore will be provisioned to the individual nodes later.
-The `truststore.jks` needs to be given to the node before it does registration with the doorman.
+The `truststore.jks` needs to be given to the node before it registers with the doorman by the network operator.

 .. warning:: The root network CA's private key should be protected and kept safe.